 Now that you have all the details, let’s get started.

-Crow’s Nest Nature Trail is the starting point for this hike.
-Crow’s Nest is a hill north of So Uk in Cheung Sha Wan of New Kowloon.
+Eagle’s Nest Nature Trail is the starting point for this hike.
+The trail is located on the hill north of So Uk in Cheung Sha Wan.
 The trial runs parallel to Section 5 of the Maclehose Trail.
 To get to the starting point:

 - Take the MTR to Prince Edward